'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 They'll implicitly target Muslims (Score:2)

+We can't even get Asshole M'Gunt to share his tax returns.
+Fuck that guy.

-Your papers please (Score:1)
+Your papers please (Score:2, Insightful)

 The United States has done off the deep end.
 I will never be visiting such a douche bag country that would pull this shit.
 If the States wants less "Terrorists" then stop pissing every one off.
 Stop stealing from every one and killing innocent people.